strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

     30 June 2018.
 (All ATAPS referrals should have concluded by that date).

     This response will only be allowed on service contacts with the !ATAPS flag.

+  **Changes in effect from 1 January 2019**

+  - A new Psychosocial Support code has been added to the existing Service Contact Type data item.
+New code 9.

 ----------